TouchOSC provides the following global functions.

 blob |

-will be auto-converted the same way as when sending simple OSC messages.
+If the tag key is omitted, the value will be auto-converted the same way as when sending simple OSC messages.

-types do not need a value to be specified.
+The T F N and I types do not need a value to be specified.

-to be a list of byte values making up the blob data.
+The b OSC blob type expects the value to be a list of byte values making up the blob data.

-is a list of boolean values that specify which connections to send
+The optional second argument table is a list of boolean values that specify which connections to send

 the message on.
 If the argument is omitted, the default is to broadcast the message on all configured connections.
 If

-the list has fewer elements than the number of connections, the omitted elements default to false
+the list has fewer elements than the number of connections, the omitted elements default to false.

 For more usage examples see the Sending OSC Messages example.